 Decent work, safe work, and safe working conditions actually [aren’t] possible until and and unless gender-based violence and harassment is prevented and eradicated…It doesn’t just affect the individual who’s targeted.
 It has ripple effects throughout the workplace, the community, and the economy.
 We can’t possibly achieve gender equality as long as gender-based violence and harassment exists. – Robin Runge

-In celebration of International Women’s Day, Banyan Global hosted a virtual learning event on March 4, 2021 titled “The Economic Cost of Gender-Based Violence” for members of USAID’s women’s economic empowerment community of practice (CoP).
-The community of practice is dedicated to sharing information and resources on proven solutions that advance women’s economic empowerment and gender equality globally.
-The CoP is currently focusing on legal, financial, and market systems; employer practices; and social norms barriers, including gender-based violence, that impede greater economic inclusion for women.
+In celebration of International Women’s Day, Banyan Global hosted a virtual learning event on March 4, 2021 titled “The Economic Cost of Gender-Based Violence” for members of the USAID Women’s Economic Empowerment Community of Practice (USAID WEE CoP).
+The USAID WEE CoP is dedicated to sharing information and resources on proven solutions that advance women’s economic empowerment and gender equality globally.
+The USAID WEE CoP is currently focusing on legal, financial, and market systems; employer practices; and social norms barriers, including gender-based violence, that impede greater economic inclusion for women.
 The virtual learning event highlighted the economic cost of gender-based violence to countries, businesses, and organizations.
 Presenters also discussed ways to mitigate against gender-based violence in the design and implementation of development activities.
 The event convened over 100 participants from USAID and implementing partners from all over the world and included experts in economic growth and gender inclusion and equality.

 Linda Scott, Emeritus DP World Chair for Entrepreneurship and Innovation and author of the Double X Economy.
 Linda is a professor and women’s economic empowerment expert sharing a wealth of research about private sector engagement and the global gender gap.